hyprwm/hyprland-wiki/pages/Useful Utilities/App-Clients.md

 ## Discord

-Use [WebCord](https://github.com/SpacingBat3/WebCord), it has native support for pipewire screensharing, tons of great features and tries to stay infringing as little as possible on the Discord ToS.
+[WebCord](https://github.com/SpacingBat3/WebCord) is a Discord client based on the latest Electron, with support for Wayland Ozone platform, as well as PipeWire screensharing.
+It has tons of great features and tries not to infringe on the Discord ToS.